FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

 *Focus: Establish the fundamental single-player experience.*

 ### **Epic: User Onboarding & Profile Management**
-*Goal: Create a seamless and engaging entry point for new users, allowing them to set up their accounts and profiles.*
+*Goal: Create a seamless and engaging entry point for new users, allowing them to set up their curriculum-based learning profiles with career specialization integration.*

 #### **Story: Project Infrastructure Setup**
 **As a** Developer, **I want** to establish the foundational project infrastructure with proper CI/CD pipelines, **so that** we have a reliable development and deployment foundation.